betrcode/shortURL/README.md

+= Stack =

-Going to build a simple shortURL web application using:
+Built a simple shortURL web application using:
 * Spring Boot
 * Velocity
-* some db
+* MongoDB

+= Features =
+* Create a "short" URL from another, perhaps longer, URL, and persist it in db.
+* Receive a request for the short URL and redirect to the long URL.

+= How to run =